The Apex Ski Club offers an Apex Carvers Program (Nancy Greene) and an Apex Racers Program (U12, U14, U16, U18).

 The Apex Racers Program includes the U12, U14, U16 and U18 series.
 All age categories are as of Dec 31 of the competition season.
 The competition season is defined as November 1 – April 15 in the new U categories.

 The U12 and U14 series objective is to give young racers an opportunity to develop their racing skills and progress in accordance with their ability.
 Emphasis is placed on providing strong coaching so these young racers receive a strong technical foundation from which to progress to higher levels.

 The U16 series prepares skiers to perform in the Learn to Race stage and are introduced to more intensive training and competition.
 The program provides a competitive series for 14 and 15 years – with benchmarking at the level (Provincial, Western Canada and National Level ) – allowing them to test their skills against their peers at a regional level.
 The U16 program also develops ski specific physical and mental skills and continues to develop the athlete's technical and tactical skills.

 The U18 series is designed to advance skiers to the high performance stages of the sport.
 Training programs offer intensive technical, tactical, physical, and mental training in order to prepare athletes to compete at this level.

 The season begins in September with dryland training.
 On-snow training begins in late November or early December though to April, conditions permitting.

-Please select the Program from the menu options to learn more.
+Please select from the Programs menu to learn more.